I didn’t want to run the other day. I was dead tired. Just couldn’t sleep the night before. But I went anyway.

 Clearly, Murray was an oddball.
 He was committed.

-In 2010, Jude and I ran the Chicago Half-Marathon.
-I had never run that far before – not unless some big guy was chasing me!
+A few years back, my wife, Jude, and I ran our first half-marathon.
+I had never run that far before.
 Because we have young kids, we were only able to run together once during our 13 weeks of training.
 Still, she pushed me out of bed when I didn’t want to go.
 I bribed her with breakfast when she didn’t want to go.
 It made a huge difference.

 Pursuing a goal with someone else is the ultimate form of accountability.
 But just mustering the courage to tell someone about your crazy plans will help a lot.

 Who else knows what you’re pursuing?
 If no one knows, call a trusted friend today and tell him or her.
+Ask for their prayers and encouragement.
+Invite them to ask you about your progress from time to time.
 You’ll be amazed at what a difference it makes.

-It doesn’t matter whether I’m feeling energized or tired.
-There always comes a time during a run when I want to quit.
+It doesn’t matter whether I’m feeling energized or tired, there always comes a time during a run when I want to quit.
 The road ahead seems too long; progress seems to come too slow.
-That’s when the power of small wins is really helpful.
+That’s when the power of small wins is especially helpful.

-Recently, a reporter asked me about the idea of taking an occasional month off from whatever you’re doing to pursue a financial goal in order to celebrate some of the wins along the way.
-It’s a common idea and, without thinking about it enough, I said I thought it made sense.
+Recently, someone asked me about the idea of taking an occasional month off from whatever you’re doing to pursue a financial goal in order to celebrate some of the wins along the way.
+It’s a common idea and, without thinking about it enough, I said it made sense.
 I wish I hadn’t said that.

 I don’t think you should stop.
 Not until you accomplish the goal you’re pursuing.
 The feeling of accomplishment from achieving each sub-goal is celebration enough.

-When I started running, whenever I’d approach a train track, I’d hope for a train.
-I thought it would feel good to stop and catch my breath.
-But what I quickly discovered is that it’s less painful to keep going (assuming there’s no train coming!).
+When we lived in the Chicago area, there was a train track on my running route.
+For a while, whenever I’d approach that train track, I’d hope for a train.
+I thought it would feel good to stop for a few minutes and catch my breath.
+But what I quickly discovered is it’s less painful to keep going (assuming there’s no train coming!).
 Stopping kills momentum.
 Starting again is tough.

 So, hold off on any early momentum-stopping celebrations.
 Wait for the big win.
-And then make sure you have another goal in mind for after you complete the first goal.
+And then make sure you have another goal in mind.

 What goals are you going for?
 Have you made a commitment?
 Do you have an accountability partner?
 Have you broken the goal down into a series of small wins?
 Have you decided to not stop?

-If you have, rest assured, you’re an oddball.
+If you have, rest assured, you’re a bit odd.
 Some might say you’re downright unbalanced.
 And I’m betting on you to get to where you’re going.

 What else have you found helpful in building and maintaining momentum?

-If you found this article helpful, encouraging, or otherwise worth the time to read, pass it along to someone else by forwarding a link.
-And if you haven’t done so already, subscribe to this blog by clicking here.
-About once a week, you’ll receive ideas and encouragement for using money well.
+If you found this article helpful, encouraging, or otherwise worth the time to read, why not pass it along to someone else by forwarding a link?
+Extra points if you encourage them to subscribe.
+Twice a week, they’ll receive ideas and encouragement for using money well.